BarryMode/Profile/hosts/README.md

 # Unified hosts

 This repository consolidates several reputable `hosts` files, and merges them into one file with duplicates removed.
 By default, all generated `hosts` files have base extensions that block adware and malware.
-These unified hosts files should serve all devices, regardless of OS.

 ## Extensions

 The unified `hosts` file is extensible.
 You manage extensions by curating the `extensions/` folder tree.
-See the `fakenews`, `gambling`, `social`, and `porn` extension folders.
+See the [extensions README](https://github.com/BarryMode/macos-prime/blob/master/hosts/extensions/readme.md) for examples of customizing your hosts file (more command line options below).

-## Generate your own unified hosts file
+## Generate your own unified `hosts` file

-The `updateHostsFile.py` script will generate a unified hosts file based on the sources in the local `data/` subfolder.
+The `updateHostsFile.py` script will generate a unified `hosts` file based on the sources in the local `data/` subfolder.
 The script will prompt you whether it should fetch updated versions (from locations defined by the `update.json` text file in each source's folder), otherwise it will use the `hosts` file that's already there.

 ### Usage